-Welcome to the Chandler Family Association website.
+Welcome.
+The Chandler Family Association is dedicated to increasing knowledge of the heritage and genealogy of Chandlers and Chandler descendants worldwide.
 We invite you to browse our website and contact us with your questions and comments.

-We have over 600 members in 48 U.S. states plus Australia, Canada, England, Ireland, Wales, Scotland, Botswana, Barbados, New Zealand, and South Africa.
+We have almost 700 members in 48 U.S. states plus Australia, Canada, England, Ireland, Wales, Scotland, Guernsey, Botswana, New Zealand, and South Africa.
 Anyone with an interest in Chandler matters anywhere, any time, is welcome to join us.
 Membership details can be found on the Membership page.